DEEP2 Redshift Survey

-The DEEP2 Survey or DEEP2 was a two-phased Redshift survey of the Redshift z=~1 universe (where z= a measure of speed and by extension, the distance from earth).
-It used the twin 10 metre Keck telescopes in Hawaii (the world's second largest optical telescope) to measure the spectra and hence the redshifts of approximately 50,000 galaxies.
-It was the first project to study galaxies in the distant Universe with the resolution of local surveys like the Sloan Digital Sky Survey and was completed in 2013.
+The DEEP2 Survey or DEEP2 was a two-phased redshift survey of galaxies at redshifts $z\sim 1$.
+It used the twin 10-metre Keck telescopes in Hawaii to measure the spectra and redshifts of approximately 50,000 galaxies.
+It was the first project to study galaxies in the distant universe with a spectral resolution similar to local surveys, such as the Sloan Digital Sky Survey.
+It was completed in 2013.